TYPO3GmbH/svg_sanitizer/README.md

 # SVG Sanitizer

-This extension sanitize every SVG file which is uploaded via FAL API.
+This extension sanitize every SVG file which is uploaded to the TYPO3 System but only for the default options.
+Please read the following section for all the details carfully.

 ## Important to know